tomasherceg/dotvvm-docs/Pages/basics-javascript-and-css.md

 ## Javascript and CSS Resource Management

-**DotVVM** has a built-in mechanism for managing reasources.
+**DotVVM** has a built-in mechanism for managing resources.
 It supports javascript files, inline javascript snippets and CSS files.

 The resources are named and stored in a global repository in [DotVVM configuration](/docs/tutorials/basics-configuration/{branch}).